Continuing Education Activity

 Males present earlier, but in adulthood, more females are affected.
-Postpartum females are up to 2 times as likely than the general female population to develop OCD.
+Postpartum females are up to two times as likely as the general female population to develop OCD.

-As stated above, the exact cause of OCD is still a mystery.
+As stated above, the exact cause of obsessive-compulsive disorder (OCD) is still a mystery.

-By evaluating individuals who develop OCD after developing a brain lesion or stroke, we were able to localized OCD symptoms to certain areas of the brain.
-Now, through fMRIs, DTI, and SPECT imaging, OCD has been observed to be linked to the cortico-striato-thalamo-cortical circuits, particularly the orbitofrontal cortex, the caudate, anterior cingulate cortex and thalamus.
+By evaluating individuals who develop OCD after developing a brain lesion or stroke, we were able to localize OCD symptoms to certain areas of the brain.
+Now, through fMRIs, DTI, and SPECT imaging, OCD has been observed to be linked to the cortico-striato-thalamo-cortical circuits, particularly the orbitofrontal cortex, the caudate, anterior cingulate cortex, and thalamus.

-Those who have OCD have a 7% risk of Tourette syndrome and a 20% chance of developing tics.
-As the treatment for OCD involves selective serotonin reuptake inhibitors (SSRIs) and possible antipsychotics, adverse effects of these medications including but not limited to weight gain, tardive dyskinesia, and dystonia, must also be monitored.
+Those who have obsessive-compulsive disorder (OCD) have a 7% risk of Tourette syndrome and a 20% chance of developing tics.
+As the treatment for OCD involves selective serotonin reuptake inhibitors (SSRIs) and possible antipsychotics, adverse effects of these medications include but are not limited to weight gain, tardive dyskinesia, and dystonia.

 History and Physical

-When taking a thorough history of a patient to evaluate for OCD, one must ask if they have any ruminations or incessant intrusive thoughts that consume more time than they would like (less than 1 hour) or interfere with their life in any way.
-The same must be inquired about compulsions or repetitive behaviors such as desires to tap, count, reorganize, or behave in any manner that might but their mind at ease.
-Look for rigid habits, aggressive outbursts, coercive behavior such as easily triggered angry reactions by trivial incitements.
+When taking a thorough history of a patient to evaluate for obsessive-compulsive disorder (OCD), one must ask if they have any ruminations or incessant intrusive thoughts that consume more time than they would like (less than one hour) or interfere with their life in any way.
+The same must be inquired about compulsions or repetitive behaviors such as desires to tap, count, reorganize, or behave in any manner that might put their mind at ease.
+Look for rigid habits, aggressive outbursts, and coercive behavior such as easily triggered angry reactions by trivial incitements.

 Since there is a heritable component of the disorder, it is also essential to ask if any family members have been diagnosed or experience similar symptoms.

-As OCD's course is waxing and waning, the severity of symptoms may vary.
+As the course of OCD is waxing and waning, the severity of symptoms may vary.
 To receive a formal diagnosis, the DSM V required more than 1 hour/day to be consumed by the obsession or compulsions or that they cause significant daily stress.

 The 12-month prevalence of OCD in the United States is 1.2%, with a similar incidence internationally (1.1 to 1.8%).
 Females are affected at a slightly higher rate than males in adults, although males are more commonly affected in childhood.

-Those with OCD may present with evidence of their rituals, such as chapped hands from compensatory over-washing, or underweight from food restrictions secondary to contamination fears.
-It is important to have a keen eye for signs - those with OCD are unlikely to seek treatment early on as they may be ashamed of their obsession and compulsions.
+Those with OCD may present with evidence of their rituals, such as chapped hands from compensatory over-washing, or being underweight from food restrictions secondary to contamination fears.
+It is important to have a keen eye for signs of OCD as patients are unlikely to seek treatment early on as they may be ashamed of their obsession and compulsions.

-It is essential to screen for the correct symptoms.
-A common tool is the Short OCD Screener.
-At six questions long and a sensitivity of 97%, it is a simple and effective way to screen patients for symptoms of OCD .
-However, the most widely accepted tool to screen for OCD is the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS) .
+It is essential to screen for the correct symptoms of obsessive-compulsive disorder.
+A common tool is the short OCD screener.
+At six questions long and a sensitivity of 97%, it is a simple and effective way to screen patients for symptoms of OCD.
+However, the most widely accepted tool to screen for OCD is the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS).